-Efficiency Vermont's incentive program for CCHPs is presently in flux.
-Additional incentives and rebates may become available in the future.
-Stay tuned.
+Efficiency Vermont's incentive program for CCHPs is active again for many different sizes of units.
 If you have questions about the CCHP Program, please contact Efficiency Vermont Customer Support at 1-888-921-5990.

 According to a study published in 2013 by Efficiency Maine, paybacks can run between two and three years depending on your current heating fuel (Due to a wide range of variables, your payback period may be different).

 As always, we recommend that you get an energy audit for your home to identify ways to make your home more energy efficient before you undertake any major renewable energy project.

 The Acorn Energy Co-op is a participant in VPIRG's "Heat Clean" initiative that promotes Cold Climate Heat Pumps.

 Save Money with a Mini-Split Heat Pump Today!

 Learn how you can reduce your use of fossil fuels—and start saving money on your heating bill with a Mini-Split Cold Climate Heap Pump.

 Call us for a free evaluation, 802 385-1911.

 You must be an Acorn Energy Co-op member in order to take

 advantage of our member discounts.
 Join Today!